ericwq/gskills/README.md

 Plan:

+- `Receive response` can provide client view of transport layer.
+Deserve a chapter.
 - How to choose the endpoint during RPC calling? `xDS protocol` still needs an extra article.
 - Plan to write `Stream dial`, `Stream request and response`.